magali17/national_ufp_predictions/README.md

 # National UFP Predictions
-Summary: This project is used to generate UFP predictions across the US using existing and updated models
+This project is used to generate UFP predictions across the US using the existing 2016-2017 (Saha et al. 2021) and updated UFP models

+Predictions are generated using the `ufp.model.saha2021` package<https://github.com/karr-lab/ufp_model>

 ## Summary of Steps